 Project: A temporary endeavor undertaken to create a unique product, service, or result.
 It has a defined beginning and end in time, and therefore defined scope and resources.
 (Sometimes also called an initiative.)

-Project Management: The application of knowledge, skills, tools, and techniques to the project activities, in order to meet the project requirements.
+Project Management: The application of knowledge, skills, tools and techniques to the project activities, in order to meet the project requirements.

 Project Lead: Primary individual with operational accountability for the project, involved with the project on a day-to-day basis.
 Has significant expertise in one or more of the primary functional areas that the project will impact.

-Project Manager: Individuals with responsibility for bringing in the project on time and budget, serving as the communication hub for the project, and providing a framework within which the Project Lead’s work can happen.
+Project Manager: Individual with responsibility for bringing in the project on time and budget, serving as the communication hub for the project, and providing a framework within which the Project Lead’s work can happen.

 Project Sponsor: Senior individual with overall accountability for the project, often not involved in day-to-day project work.
 Approves the project, authorizes project funding and resource allocation, ensures project alignment with larger organizational strategies.
 This person will generally be AVP level or higher.

 Charter: A document created early in the project lifecycle that outlines the essence of the project, providing a shared understanding of what the goals, constraints, and governance of the project will be.
 It will state the initial requirements to satisfy key stakeholders’ needs and expectations, and formally authorize the project.
-It should ideally be about 1-3 pages in length for most projects; these topics will be expected to be more thoroughly and accurately described in the baseline documents.

 Deliverable: Any tangible outcome produced by the project.